mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 You are offered employment by a clan to perform some deed that they want accomplished covertly.
 If you accept, roll Stealth 8+.
 Fail and you gain nothing.
 Succeed and you gain an extra Benefit roll.
-Alternatively, you can inform the clan’s enemies; gain a Benefit roll but also gain the clan as an Enemy.
+Alternatively, you can inform the clan's enemies; gain a Benefit roll but also gain the clan as an Enemy.

 11 If male, you have the opportunity to reclaim your standing in society.
 Gain TER +1 and restore your SOC but you must leave this career after this term.
 If female and unmarried, then you may marry a male of good family.